Weitzman ECHO Advanced Primary Care 2022-2023

 How do I sign up?
 Register now by clicking on the "Register" tab at the top right of this page.
 After you complete registration, we will follow up with onboarding materials so you can join the program.
 If you have any questions regarding registration or the ECHO program, please contact Anthony DiMartino, Education Specialist, at email@example.com.

-This ECHO meets on the 1st and 3rd Thursdays of every month from 3pm ET / 12pm PT to 4pm ET / 1pm PT, with a two-week break in between modules.
+This ECHO meets on the 1st and 3rd Thursdays of every month from 3pm ET / 12pm PT to 4pm ET / 1pm PT.

 Below are the dates of each session: